 Keep the bonding conductors as straight as possible, bends should be long sweeping turns to minimize series inductance.

 All metal equipment should be bonded, no rack, telco demark, electrical panel, dummy load, bulkhead entrance grounding bus, combiner, door frame, etc should be left unbonded.

 All coax outer shields should be grounded where it comes into the building.

 All coax cables should go through a toroid before being connected to the transmitter.

 All outdoor bonding connections should be exothermically (CAD welded) bonded to ground rods.

 All grounding must go to a common ground point, AKA star grounding point.
 No individual ground points should be allowed in the building.

-Multiple ground rods installed around the outside perimeter of the building as deeply as possible.
-Some mountain top transmitter sites may require special grounding material (Bentonite) and or to have a ground well drilled.
-Ground conductors should have as much surface area contact with earth as possible.
+Multiple ground rods were installed around the outside perimeter of the building as deeply as possible.
+Some mountaintop transmitter sites may require special grounding material (Bentonite) and or to have a ground well drilled.
+Ground conductors should have as much surface area contact with Earth as possible.

-The whole idea is to present a low resistance ground path and keep all of the equipment at the same potential to minimize current flow between equipment.
+The whole idea is to present a low-resistance ground path and keep all of the equipment at the same potential to minimize the current flow between equipment.